 While only one parcel (49-1177-6-4, one of three parcels that make up Site 21) listed in the site inventory is located in the RM zone, in addition to ADUs, City staff anticipate additional residential development in areas zoned RM as owners of properties with existing units decide to add new residential units.
-Duplexes are a permitted use in the RM zone, and multi-unit residential properties may be approved with a Minor Conditional Use Permit if they do not exceed the base FAR or residential density levels.
+While Emeryville is not counting any units towards its 2023-2031 RHNA for anticipated additional residential development in the RM zone as owners of properties with existing units decide to add new residential units, it's important to note that this technique continues to be a successful method for the City to facilitate additional housing.
+Duplexes are a permitted use in the RM zone, and multiunit residential properties may be approved with a Minor Conditional Use Permit if they do not exceed the base FAR or residential density levels.
 Additionally, Programs B and LL will help to facilitate additional housing units in the RM zone by permitting up to four units by-right and removing base FAR and density maximums.
 There have been six examples of this type of development in the RM zone during the 5th Housing Element Cycle (as of April 2022), resulting in 11 new housing units: